Quebecair: Early years

 Quebecair began as Rimouski Airlines in 1947 and flew under that name until it merged with Gulf Aviation in 1953 under the name Quebec-Air.
 The aircraft in operation at the time were the Beech 18, the de Havilland Canada DHC-2 Beaver and the Douglas DC-3.
 Operations were mainly based in Quebec and Montreal was added in 1957.
 Eventually the latter city became the operating base for Quebecair.

-In 1958 a fire in a hangar destroyed three DC-3s and Fairchild F-27 turboprop aircraft were then purchased to replace the destroyed aircraft.
+In 1958, a fire in a hangar destroyed three DC-3s, and Fairchild F-27 turboprop aircraft were then purchased to replace the destroyed aircraft.
 The F-27 propjets proved to be very successful.
-As operations increased, the company introduced a new, larger aircraft in the form of the Convair CV-540 turboprop, which were put on the main route between Montreal and Quebec.
+As operations increased, the company introduced a new, larger aircraft in the form of the Convair CV-540 turboprop, which was put on the main route between Montreal and Quebec.
 In later years, Quebecair also operated the Convair 580 turboprop.

 During the 1960s, the company took over various airlines as Matane Air Service, Northern Wings, RoyalAir and Northern Wings Helicopter in 1965.
 The increase in operations brought the introduction of the first jet aircraft, the British Aircraft Corporation BAC One-Eleven, which were put into use on the Montreal - Toronto route in 1969.